simp/simp-doc/docs/user_guide/HOWTO/Redundant_LDAP.rst

 Default Settings
 ~~~~~~~~~~~~~~~~

 Once the LDAP primary server is ready, LDAP consumer nodes can be configured to
 replicate data from the primary server.
 These consumer servers are read-only, and
 modifications cannot be made to LDAP entries while the primary server is down.

 Consumer nodes can be configured via Hiera by setting
-``simp::server::ldap::is_slave`` to ``true``, setting the
+``simp::server::ldap::is_consumer`` to ``true``, setting the
 replication id (RID) , and adding the ``simp::server::ldap``
 class.
 This will set up your redundant server using the defaults.
 To do these
 three things, add the following lines to the